Brian Jenkins, extract from The "Terrorism" Industry

 - ^.
 For a discussion of Jenkins's role in this CI enterprise and positions taken, see Richard A, White, The Morass (New York: Harper & Row.
 1984), pp. 88-94.

 - ^.
-TVI Journal was formerly published by Peter Lund and edited by Mark Monday and Robert Chapman.
+TVI Journal was formerly published by Peder Lund and edited by Mark Monday and Robert Chapman.
 Lund directs Paladin Press, the book-publishing arm of Soldier of Fortune magazine and the premier producer of assassination and "unorthodox" combat manuals in the United States, In 1983, Lund traveled to El Salvador with a Soldier of Fortune contingent of mercenaries to help "train" certain elements of the Salvadoran military, A photo in Soldier of Fortune, September 1983, shows Lund with a Salvadoran soldier and the bodies of two dead "guerrillas," Robert Chapman, Lund's associate editor, was with the CIA for twenty-seven years and wrote The Crimson Web of Terror for Paladin Press.

 - ^.
 "Like a magician she conjures up the impression that there is a Moscow Master Plan, leaving the audience to flesh out the illusion:' Review in Washington Post, reprinted in International Herald Tribune, May 28, 1981.
-Quoted in Schmid, Potitical Terrorism, pp. 213-14.
+Quoted in Schmid, Political Terrorism, pp. 213-14.

 - ^.
 Brian Jenkins, "The Future Course of International Terrorism," in Anat Kurz, ed., Contemporary Trends in World Terrorism (New York: Praeger, 1987), p, 150.
 This book was published for the Jaffee Center for Strategic Studies,

 - ^.
 Ibid., p.
 157.